ToolACE-MT: Non-Autoregressive Generation for Agentic Multi-Turn Interaction: Method

 \subsection{Iterative Refinement}

 In this stage, we enhance the initial trajectory through multiple refinement passes, improving both complexity and semantic coherence.
-Inspired by Masked-Predict~\cite{ghazvininejad-etal-2019-mask}, we iteratively apply mask-and-extend or mask-and-fill to progressively improve the trajectory $C$ (see Figure~\ref{fig:itr-refine}).
+Inspired by Masked-Predict~\cite{ghazvininejad-etal-2019-mask}, we iteratively apply mask-and-extend/fill to progressively improve the trajectory $C$ (see Figure~\ref{fig:itr-refine}).